-Questionable work published in predatory journals is being showcased by the AYUSH ministry as evidence of the benefits of panchagavya!
+Questionable work published in predatory journals is being showcased by the Department of AYUSH as evidence of the benefits of panchagavya!

 No, it is not bullshit.
 It is Panchagavya.

 “One lady with psoriasis all over the body was under allopathic treatment for over one and a half years.
 She happened to prepare panchagavya for field use and stir the contents with her forearm.
 After 15 days, the psoriasis in her forearm got fully cured.
 Following her own intuition, she smeared panchagavya all over the body and to everyone’s surprise the psoriasis disappeared in 21 days,” the Tamil Nadu Agricultural University (TNAU) website claims!

 This is yet another case of a tall claim without evidence.
 And most of the claims about panchagavya fall in the same category.
 Sample this.
 According to the TNAU website, the magic potion of panchagavya can “cure arthritis within two months” and help treat several other diseases and conditions such as epilepsy and Parkinson’s.
 It can reduce blood sugar levels and enable diabetic patients to reduce the dose of anti-diabetic drugs.
 In the case of TB, it can reduce the duration of treatment by a month.
 For people with AIDS/HIV, “even though the blood tests will be positive, patients will exhibit no symptoms of AIDS and lead a normal healthy life,” thanks to panchagavya.